stimpy77/yt-desc-updater/README.md

 - If you encounter authentication issues, delete the `token.pickle` file and run the script again to re-authenticate.
 - For any HTTP errors, check your internet connection and the validity of your OAuth 2.0 credentials.
+- If you receive a 403 Forbidden error, ensure that the authenticated Google account has owner or manager rights for the YouTube channel you're trying to update.
 - If transcript fetching fails, it may be due to unavailable transcripts for specific videos.
 The script will continue without transcripts in such cases.

 ## Contributing

 Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](link_to_your_issues_page) if you want to contribute.
+Feel free to check [issues page](https://github.com/stimpy77/yt-desc-updater/issues) if you want to contribute.

 ## License

-[Specify your license here, e.g., MIT, GPL, etc.]
+whatever